jkatofsky/iMessageDB/README.md

 # iMessageDB

-A wrapper for querying local iMessage databases and getting its data in useful DataFrames.
+A python module for querying local iMessage databases and getting its data in useful DataFrames.

 ## Support